runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 #### Exercise

 Verify this fact for yourself by running `isExpression` on the above examples.
-Then write an `isStmt` function, and test that it works as expected.
+Then write an `isStatement` function, and test that it works as expected.

 ### Strict casts